 We reconcile these perspectives and present a Dynamic Threat Ownership (DTO) model to explain when threats to marginalized groups inform support for presidential politicians.
 Since marginalized groups are underrepresented, and politicians of both parties may prioritize the dominant group's political cleavages, presidential politicians of all partisan stripes may not mitigate or even exacerbate threats affecting marginalized groups.
-In this temporal context, marginalized group members experiencing a group-specific threat may not believe one candidate or incumbent is preferable or worth supporting more relative to their unthreatened counterparts.1 However, in temporal contexts where candidates or incumbents make credible commitments to mitigate the group-specific threat and/or are faced with an opponent who is worse at mitigating or even exacerbates the threat, threatened group members may be more likely to support the politician committing to mitigate the threat.
+In this temporal context, marginalized group members experiencing a group-specific threat may not believe one candidate or incumbent is preferable or worth supporting more relative to their unthreatened counterparts.
+However, in temporal contexts where candidates or incumbents make credible commitments to mitigate the group-specific threat and/or are faced with an opponent who is worse at mitigating or even exacerbates the threat, threatened group members may be more likely to support the politician committing to mitigate the threat.

-1Group-specific threat refers to a threat disparately affecting a particular group (e.g. immigration enforcement disparately affects Latinxs).
+&lt;sup>1Group-specific threat refers to a threat disparately affecting a particular group (e.g. immigration enforcement disparately affects Latinxs).

 Latinxs are a DTO model test case.
-Historically, immigration enforcement is a valence issue where presidential politicians of both parties increased the threat of deportation for Latinxs (Jones-Correa and De Graauw, 2013).
-However, recent events, such as Obama's second-term deportation relief commitments,2 Trump's 2016 entry as an anti-immigrant candidate, and Biden's significant deportation reductions, demonstrate increased differentiation between presidential politicians of both parties on immigration enforcement over time.
-The model implies these events may motivate Latinxs threatened by immigration enforcement to increasingly support Democratic presidential politicians over time.
+Historically, immigration enforcement is a valence issue, where presidential politicians of both parties increased the threat of deportation for Latinxs (Jones-Correa and De Graauw, 2013).
+However, recent events, such as Obama's second-term deportation relief commitments, Trump's entry as an anti-immigrant candidate, and Biden's significant deportation reductions, demonstrate increased differentiation between presidential politicians of both parties on immigration enforcement over time.
+Thus, the model implies Latinxs threatened by immigration enforcement will increasingly support Democratic presidential politicians over time.